ono-midori/ono-midori.github.io/techs/libevent.md

         struct bufferevent_rate_limit_group *);
 ```

-The above functions return the current size, in bytes, of a bufferevent’s or a group’s read or write token buckets.
+The above functions return the current size, in bytes, of a bufferevent's or a group's read or write token buckets.
 Note that these values can be negative if a bufferevent has been forced to exceed its allocations.
 (Flushing the bufferevent can do this.)

 ```c++
 ev_ssize_t bufferevent_get_max_to_read(struct bufferevent *bev);